Unicon/shibboleth-idp-dockerized/README.md

 > Use of this image requires acceptance of the *Oracle Binary Code License Agreement for the Java SE Platform Products*  (<http://www.oracle.com/technetwork/java/javase/terms/license/index.html>).

+## HTTP2 Support
+HTTP2 support is currently experimental.
+You can enable it by following the directions found at https://github.com/UniconLabs/dockerized-idp-testbed#http2-support.

 ## Building from source: